-Tokinex as the crypto company’s native IEO platform was unveiled in May 2019, allowing verified users to take part in token sales from exceptional Bitfinex cryptocurrency projects.
+Tokinex, as the crypto company’s native IEO platform, unveiled in May 2019, allowing verified users to take part in token sales from exceptional Bitfinex cryptocurrency projects.

-Ampleforth (AMPL) is described by Bitfinex as an innovative digital asset protocol for ‘smart commodity-money’.
-As per latest reports, within 11 seconds, selling 10% of its token supply, Ampleforth’s IEO raised $5 million.
+Bitfinex describes Ampleforth (AMPL) as an innovative digital asset protocol for ‘smart commodity-money.’
+As per the latest reports, within 11 seconds, selling 10% of its token supply, Ampleforth’s IEO raised $5 million.

-According to the crypto exchange’s post, Tokinex’s next IEO is scheduled for July 16.
-It will run the IEO for Ultra, a blockchain-based PC gaming platform.
+According to the crypto exchange’s post, Tokinex’s next IEO will be on July 16.
+However, it will run the IEO for Ultra, a blockchain PC gaming platform.

 Recalling events leading to LEO issuance

-A few months ago New York Attorney General’s office announced that Bitfinex and their partner Tether used tether funds in an unethical way to cover their $850 million losses.
-Back then the Hong-Kong based crypto exchange responded to NYAG allegations, by saying, that aforementioned funds were not lost but, “seized and safeguarded,” by the governmental authorities, including the U.S.
+A few months ago, New York Attorney General’s office announced that Bitfinex and their partner.
+Tether used tether funds in an unethical way to cover up its $850 million losses.
+Back then, the crypto exchange responded to NYAG allegations by saying that it didn’t lose the funds mentioned above but “seized and safeguarded” by the governmental authorities, including the U.S.

-A month later, New York City Supreme Court, restricted Tether Ltd, from providing financial aid to its partner, Bitfinex.
-The same period, when the NY Supreme Court released its order, Dong Zhao announced that LEO token’s offering project had already received 1 bln сommitments in USDT (Tether).
+A month later, New York City Supreme Court restricted Tether Ltd, from providing financial aid to its partner, Bitfinex.
+In the same period, when the NY Supreme Court released its order, Dong Zhao announced that LEO token’s offering project had already received one bln сommitments in USDT (Tether).